 We have started a nonprofit organization, Joy By Design, to provide the same services that we provide to our wonderful clients to those that are less fortunate.
 Our mission for Joy By Design is to provide interior design services and transform office and living environments for other local Bay Area nonprofit organizations and individuals.
 To learn more about the mission and purpose of Joy By Design, click here.

 On January 21, 2019, Joy By Design (JBD) had its inaugural project working with Ruby's Place.
-Ruby's Place is a non-profit agency in the Bay Area providing shelter and support services since 1972 for families and individuals who experience domestic violence and human trafficking.
+Ruby's Place is a non-profit agency in the Bay Area providing shelter and support services since 1972 for families and individuals who experience domestic violence and human trafficking, including, but not limited to, the African-American population in Oakland and the surround Bay Area.
 To learn more about Ruby's Place, click here.

 Before, the dining room's yellow walls needed an updated look, especially with the recent repair on the left wall.

 This dining room is used daily by 42 women and children.
 The french doors are the main entrance into the space, with this high traffic area, a fresh coat of paint on the trim and the doors was a must.

 The hallway between the dining room and the kitchen is also used for food storage.
 The containers were mismatch and many containers did not have proper lids.

 Another goal for the space was to give the artwork a modern update.

 A fresh coat of paint in the dining room was the main task at hand.
 A big shout out to Sherwin-Williams for their generous donation of paint for the space.

 The volunteers were hard at work to transform the space within just a few hours.